-While waiting for the federal government to weigh-in on drone regulations, many states and localities have gone ahead with their own laws and ordinances.
-Some 45 states have considered drone-related bills, and 17 have passed legislation.
-Cities have been active, too; for example, since September 2015, Los Angeles has prohibited operations within five miles of an airport, and the operator may not stand within 25 feet of another person.
+While waiting for the federal government to weigh in on drone regulations, many states and localities have gone ahead with their own laws and ordinances.
+Almost every state has passed related legislation.
+Cities have been active, too.
+For example, since September 2015, Los Angeles has prohibited operations within five miles of an airport, and the operator may not stand within 25 feet of another person.

-People who own property beneath the navigable airspace have Constitutionally-protected property rights, as well as protections against personal injury under tort law (the body of law that concerns injuries and damages).
+People who own property beneath the navigable airspace have constitutionally-protected property rights, as well as protection against personal injury under tort law (the body of law that concerns injuries and damages).
 These rights have come into play when traditional civilian and military aircraft have operated and caused intrusions, damages, or injuries.
-Often, the conflict is resolved by the aircrafts’ owners paying compensation to the land owner for “trespass” or damage by the aircraft operator.
+Often, the conflict is resolved by the aircrafts' owners paying compensation to the landowner for "trespass" or damage by the aircraft operator.
 Courts have broadened the notion of trespass for this purpose to cover noise, vibrations, and other types of impact that occur even when a plane does not fly directly over the property in question.